Doctor insights on:

 - What is the best treatment for thick mucus drainage from nose?

-- What is the best treatment for clay colored stools?
+- What is the best treatment for gray stools?